WebAssembly/wasi-sdk/README.md

 git submodules to pull in the upstream Clang and LLVM tree, as well as the wasi-libc tree.

-The libc portion of this SDK is the [wasi-libc].
+The libc portion of this SDK is maintained in [wasi-libc].

 [wasi-libc]: https://github.com/WebAssembly/wasi-libc